-(i) The entire proceedings of the House in Hindi are simultaneously interpreted in English.
-Similarly, the entire proceedings in English are interpreted in Hindi.
-Arrangements also exist for providing simultaneous interpretation in Hindi as well as in English of speeches made in Assamese, Bengali, Gujarati, Malayalam, Marathi, Punjabi, Oriya, Tamil and Urdu.
-A Member who wants to make a speech in any of these languages is required to give at least one hour's notice to that effect to the Officer at the Table stating the language in which the speech is to be made.
-Such interpretation is not available during the period immediately after Question Hour, when miscellaneous matters, not entered in the List of Business are raised, nor is it available for remarks, observations or interruptions in the midst of a regular debate.
+(i) Entire proceedings of the House are simultaneously interpreted into English and Hindi.
+Arrangements also exist for providing simultaneous interpretation into Hindi and English of speeches made in Assamese, Bengali, Bodo, Dogri, Gujarati, Kannada, Kashmiri, Konkani, Malayalam, Maithili, Manipuri, Marathi, Nepali, Odia, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu and Urdu.
+A Member desirous of making a speech in any of these languages is required to give at least one hour's notice to that effect to the Officer at the Table stating also the language in which he/she wises to make a speech.
+In the case of Dogri, Kashmiri, Konkani, Santhali and Sindhi Languages this notice period is one day i.e. 24 hours.
+However, Interpretation from these languages into English and Hindi is not available for remarks, observations or interruptions in the midst of regular debates.

 - (ii) A member in whose name a Question appears in the List of Questions for Oral Answers and who gives advance intimation for asking supplementary question in any of the aforesaid languages may put supplementaries during the Question Hour in that language.
 A Member who wishes to avail of this facility is required to give advance notice in this behalf in writing not later than 3.00 p.m. on the working day preceding the day on which the Question is listed for oral answer. - (iii) In the printed debates (original version) only English version of the supplementary questions asked in a language other than Hindi, Urdu and English would be incorporated as is already being done at present in respect of speeches delivered by Members in a language other than Hindi, Urdu and English while participating in debates on Bills, Resolutions, etc. - (iv) Members can follow the proceedings in Hindi or in English by using headphones and language selector switches attached to their seats.
 Hindi interpretation is transmitted on Channels 2 and 5 and English interpretation on Channels 3 and 6.
-Floor language can be heard on Channels 1 and 4. - (v) Necessary information as to how the simultaneous interpretation equipment should be used is given in Para 2.10 below. - (vi) Ministers/Members who make written statements or who make speeches with the help of notes are required to send texts of their statements or notes to the interpreters in advance to assist the latter in giving an authentic and unabridged Interpretation of their statement and speeches.
+Floor language can be heard on Channels 1 and 4. - (v) Necessary information as to how the simultaneous interpretation equipment should be used is given in Para 2.10 below. - (vi) Ministers/Members who make written statements or who make speeches with the help of notes are required to send texts of their statements or notes to the interpreters in advance to assist the latter in giving an authentic and unabridged interpretation of their statement and speeches.